 We may use your personal information for the following purposes:

 - to provide mediation services;

 - to keep accounting records and carry out office administration;

 - to train other mediators and when providing work-shadowing opportunities - subject to your explicit advance approval;

 We rely on the following as the lawful bases on which we collect and use your personal information:

-4.2 If you are a mediation participant, processing is necessary for the performance of a contract for mediation services or in order to take steps at your request prior to entering into a contract.
+- If you are a mediation client, processing is necessary for the performance of a contract for mediation services or in order to take steps at your request prior to entering into a contract.